 The Lower Saxony data protection authority (LfD Niedersachsen) issued a €10.4 million fine against notebooksbilliger.de, an online retailer, for video monitoring its employees for over two years without any legal basis.

 The LfD Niedersachsen noted that the cameras recorded workplaces, salesrooms, warehouses, and common areas, among other places.
-While notebooksbilliger.de claimed that the video camera installation aimed to prevent and investigate criminal offences and to track the flow of goods in the warehouses, a company must first examine milder means, such as random bag checks when employees are leaving the business premises, according to the LfD Niedersachsen.
+While notebooksbilliger.de claimed that the video camera installation aimed to prevent and investigate criminal offences and track the flow of goods in the warehouses, a company must first examine milder means, such as random bag checks when employees leave the business premises, according to the LfD Niedersachsen.

 Video surveillance to uncover criminal offences is lawful if there is justified suspicion against specific persons.
-If this is the case, it may be permissible to monitor them with cameras for a limited period of time.
-However, the LfD Niedersachsen discovered that at notebooksbilliger.de, video surveillance was neither limited to a specific period of time nor particular employees.
+If this is the case, it may be permissible to monitor them with cameras for a limited period.
+However, the LfD Niedersachsen discovered that at notebooksbilliger.de, video surveillance was neither limited to a specific period nor particular employees.

-In many cases, the company saved the recordings for 60 days, which is significantly longer than necessary.
+In many cases, the company saved the recordings for 60 days - significantly longer than necessary.
 In addition, the LfD Niedersachsen outlined that customers of notebooksbilliger.de were also affected by the video surveillance, as some cameras were aimed at seating in the sales area, and that the video surveillance by notebooksbilliger.de was not proportionate in these cases.

 GDPR breaches - Articles 21, 23, 24, 28, 44, 48

 As recent as March 2021, the Spanish data protection authority, AEPD, had imposed its largest-ever fine of €8.15 million on mobile telephone network operator, Vodafone España.